stablestud/adsorber/README.md

 ## Logging:

-The schedulers (systemd service, cronjob) will pass their output to the Syslog process.
+The schedulers (systemd service, cronjob) will pass their output to the Syslog process and to `/var/log/adsorber.log`.
 The syslog can be examined at `/var/log/syslog`.

 ## Todo for future releases